It's interview season, so if you're reading this you're probably preparing for your business school interview.

 - Any unique resources the school has

 The answer should be very specific.
 Don’t just say “because this is a great school.”
-All schools are good – you have to say what about this school is so good it makes you want to go there.
+You have to say what about this school is so good it makes you want to go there.
 This will prove that you've done research (and not just looked at the website).

 Where else are you applying?